At Barking Abbey we strive to educate students to become healthy and active.

 The school has been awarded the Boris Johnson Bronze and Silver award in Healthy school status.
 The school is currently in the process of completing the Gold award.

-At Barking Abbey, we recognise that we all live busy lives and have access to cheap unhealthy food which means there is an increased risk in our students suffering with obesity and disease later on in life.
+At Barking Abbey, we recognise that we all live busy lives and have access to cheap unhealthy food which means there is an increased risk in our students suffering from obesity and disease later on in life.
 We do our upmost to help students understand BMI and offers a BMI test to all Year 7 students when they arrive at the school.
 This determines if students are a healthy weight for their height.
 All results are data protected and no student’s information is shared or seen.

 All students have the opportunity to attend extra-curricular clubs in the following physical activities: